 As in many civil law jurisdictions, the French Code of Civil Procedure does not provide for general discovery like that found in common law jurisdictions.
-Article 9 of the Code of Civil Procedure provides that "[e]ach party must prove, according to the law, the facts necessary for the success of his claim."237 Generally, parties must only disclose the evidence supporting their factual and legal arguments "in due time," which is generally understood to be when the party relies upon the evidence in
+Article 9 of the Code of Civil Procedure provides that "[e]ach party must prove, according to the law, the facts necessary for the success of his claim."238 Generally, parties must only disclose the evidence supporting their factual and legal arguments "in due time," which is generally understood to be when the party relies upon the evidence in a proceeding before the judge.239 Yet, the judge also has the power to order "any legally appropriate investigation measures," and each party may petition the judge to ask the other side, or third parties, to produce evidence.240 The decision whether a party should produce the requested evidence is at the judge's discretion.
+Judges order production where "there is a legitimate reason to preserve or establish" the evidence or when the party pleading the fact "does not have sufficient material to prove it."241 Otherwise, there is no general obligation to disclose documents or evidence prior to trial or to preserve any such evidence.

-231 Gergacz, supra note 228, at 335.